abaisero/gym-gridverse/README.md

 ## Environments

+* Our own implementation
+* Provide wrapper to Gym environment
 * `GymEnvironment(gym_api)` base base base class environment
     * API: functional
 * `SimpleMiniGrid` <- all the specifications so far